Multivariate Ranks and Quantiles using Optimal Transport: Consistency, Rates, and Nonparametric Testing: Introduction

-\textbf{(i)} One of the main consequences of Theorem~\ref{thm:GCProp} is the a.s.~convergence of the empirical rank function on the whole of $\RR^d$, under certain conditions on the support of the reference distribution $\mu$.
+\textbf{(a)} One of the main consequences of Theorem~\ref{thm:GCProp} is the a.s.~convergence of the empirical rank function $\hat{R}_n$ on the whole of $\RR^d$, under the strong convexity condition on the support $\s$ of $\mu$.
 This can indeed be thought of as a generalization of the famous Glivenko-Cantelli theorem for rank functions when $d>1$.
-Moreover, our result does not need any boundedness assumption on the support of the target distribution $\nu$ and even applies when the second moment of $\nu$ is not finite.
-This is a major improvement over the corresponding result in \cite[Theorem 3.1]{Cher17}.
-Also,~\cite[Theorem 3.1]{Cher17} only shows in probability convergence compared to a.s.~convergence in Theorem~\ref{thm:GCProp}.
-Although~\citet{dCHM} show the a.s.~convergence of the empirical \emph{center-outward rank functions}, our notion of ranks and quantiles are different from theirs.
-Furthermore, unlike \cite{dCHM}, $\mu$ can be supported on any compact convex domain with minor restrictions on its boundary.
-See Section~\ref{sec:Comparison} for a detailed discussion where we compare and contrast the notions of multivariate ranks and quantiles of \cite{Cher17} and~\cite{dCHM} with ours.
+Moreover, our result does not need any boundedness assumption on the support of $\nu$ and even applies when the second moment of $\nu$ is not finite.
+This is a major improvement over the corresponding results in~\cite[Theorem 3.1]{Cher17} and~\cite[Theorem 2.3]{BSS18}.
+Furthermore, unlike in~\cite{dCHM}, $\mu$ can be any absolutely continuous distribution supported on a compact convex domain with minor restrictions on its boundary.
+Note that for Theorem~\ref{thm:GCProp} to hold we need to assume that $Q$ is a homeomorphism; in particular, if $\nu$ has a convex support with a bounded density then the above holds; see e.g.,~Proposition~\ref{thm:Q_prop}.

-\textbf{(ii)} In Theorem~\ref{thm:GCProp}, one of the assumptions is that the quantile map $Q$ of $\nu$ (w.r.t.~$\mu$) is a homeomorphism (i.e., continuous bijection) from $\mathrm{Int}(\s)$ to $\mathrm{Int}(\Y)$.
-Proposition~\ref{thm:Q_prop} provides a sufficient condition for $Q$ to be a homeomorphism.
-It is shown that when $\s$ and $\Y$ are convex sets and $\nu$ has bounded nonvanishing density on compacts contained in $\mathrm{Int}(\Y)$, then, $Q:\mathrm{Int}(\s)\to \mathrm{Int}(\Y)$ is indeed a homeomorphism.
-This is an improvement over the result in~\citet{Figalli18} which shows a similar result under the assumption that $\nu$ is supported on the whole of $\RR^d$.
-Since \cite{dCHM} appeals to~\cite{Figalli18} for the consistency result of their center-outward ranks, their target distribution $\nu$ has to be supported on the whole of $\RR^d$.

-\textbf{(iii)} Our result (see \eqref{eq:Asymptot} of Theorem~\ref{thm:GCProp}) implies that when the population rank map is a homeomorphism, the tail limits of the estimated rank maps $\hat{R}_n$ depend neither on $\nu$ nor on $\mu$; rather they depend on the geometry of $\s$ --- the domain that supports the reference distribution $\mu$.
-This is reminiscent of the case when $d=1$ where the limits of the distribution (rank) function towards $-\infty$ and $+\infty$ are always $0$ and $1$, respectively.
+\textbf{(b)} Our result (see \eqref{eq:Asymptot} of Theorem~\ref{thm:GCProp}) implies that when the population rank map is a homeomorphism, the tail limits of the estimated rank maps $\hat{R}_n$ depend neither on $\nu$ nor on $\mu$; rather they depend on the geometry of $\s$ --- the support of the reference distribution $\mu$.
+This is reminiscent of the case when $d=1$ where the limits of the distribution (rank) function towards $-\infty$ and $+\infty$ are always $0$ and $1$, respectively (irrespective of $\nu$).